Delhi Transco Limited: Power Supply Position of Delhi Over the Years

 There has been considerable improvement in the power supply position at the end of five years of restructuring of power sector of Delhi.
 The peak demand is increasing every year while the load shedding has reduced tremendously.

 Revenue Statistics

 DTL has achieved a commendable financial turnaround after a four-year financial engineering process.
 It has posted profits in each of the past four years.
 DTL is one of the few entities of Government of NCT Delhi, which is earning profit and paying dividends to the Government.

-It has been acreedited A* rating company by the top rating agencies of the country i.e. CRISIL and Flich Rating India Ltd. This is the highest among all state transmission utilities in the country.
+It has been accredited A* rating company by the top rating agencies of the country i.e. CRISIL and Flich Rating India Ltd. This is the highest among all state transmission utilities in the country.